CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 All TLD nameservers need to register with the root nameserver, so they can be found in the DNS query process.
-For every TLD zone that we would like to include in our miniature DNS system, we need to add at least two records in the zone file, including anNSrecord and anArecord.
-In this task, students need to modify both root server’s zone files to support thecomandeduTLDs inside the emulator.
+For every TLD zone that we would like to include in our miniature DNS system, we need to add at least two records in the zone file, including an NS record and an A record.
+In this task, students need to modify both root server’s zone files to support the comand eduTLDs inside the emulator.
 The zone file is located inside the/etc/bind/zonesfolder.
 After making the changes, restart both nameservers, and then run the following commands from another container (replace the<root-ip>with the root server’s IP address; please try both root servers).
 Report and explain your observations.